at800. Our role is simple.

 Could this affect you?

 Digital TV and 4G mobile services both use parts of the radio spectrum – that is bands of frequencies – to send signals.
 The 800 MHz frequencies used by some 4G services are next to frequencies used for Freeview.
-There’s a small chance this can cause interference to your Freeview service.
+There’s a small chance this can cause interference to Freeview.
 We identify homes at risk of experiencing interference and send a postcard letting them know we can help.

 Have you had a postcard from at800?